ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 Some examples:

-- `man 9 device`—Overview of device driver interfaces.
+- `man 9 device` - Overview of device driver interfaces.
-- `man 9 bus_space`—Accessing hardware registers.
+- `man 9 bus_space` - Accessing hardware registers.
-- `man 9 mutex`—Synchronization primitives for the kernel.
+- `man 9 mutex` - Synchronization primitives for the kernel.
-- `man 9 taskqueue`—Scheduling deferred work in the kernel.
+- `man 9 taskqueue` - Scheduling deferred work in the kernel.
-- `man 9 malloc`—Memory allocation inside the kernel.
+- `man 9 malloc` - Memory allocation inside the kernel.

 Unlike section 2 (system calls) or section 3 (libraries), these are **not available in user space**.
 They are part of the kernel itself, and you'll use them when writing drivers and kernel modules.